Gaza Solidarity Encampment (Columbia University): Restrictions

+Analysis

+According to Timothy Kaufman-Osborn, "Columbia is legally organized as an autocratic corporation whose foremost imperative is to guarantee the security of the property held in its name" and the administration's decision to issue interim suspensions to student protesters and invite the NYPD onto campus to then arrest them en masse for trespassing was a decision made in order to maintain its "commitment to amass and secure its privatized property."

+According to Jason Brownlee, Minouche Shafik's invocation of Title VI of the Civil Rights Act of 1964 in her April 29, 2024 statement was legally incoherent but provided "shield and sword for her actions as university president" to justify "pitting cops against demonstrators."
+Brownlee writes that "Shafik and her peers sought to wrap their suppression of pro-Palestine advocacy in the mantle of America’s civil rights traditions", and thereby "denied pro-Palestine groups’ claim to civil rights of their own."

 In popular culture

-The actions taken against the demonstrators by the NYPD in riot armor while clearing Hamilton Hall inspired Macklemore's song "Hinds Hall", whose lyrics call the police "actors in badges".
+The actions taken against the demonstrators by the NYPD in riot armor while clearing Hamilton Hall inspired Macklemore's song "Hind's Hall", whose lyrics call the police "actors in badges".
 In June, the criminal charges against most of the participants in the occupation of Hamilton Hall were dropped.
 Before and after the encampment, Jewish students sued the university, alleging civil rights and university policy violations due to harassment and abuse of Jewish students.
 One lawsuit was settled.
 Pro-Palestinian students also sued the university, claiming civil rights and university policy violations in connection with the university's actions against the protesters.

 The Gaza Solidarity Encampment at Columbia University was featured in the 2025 documentary film The Encampments.